I-78 Lenhartsville Bridge Replacement Project

 PennDOT is reevaluating the CE for this project because it is one of several projects being evaluated as a candidate for bridge tolling.
 A bridge toll is a fee that drivers pay when passing a specific location, often by using a service like E-ZPass.
 The cost for the project is estimated at between $40 and $50 million.
 The funds received from the bridge toll will go back to the I-78 Lenhartsville Bridge project to pay for construction, maintenance and operation.

 As part of the environmental reevaluation, PennDOT is analyzing how bridge tolling may impact local communities and how alternate routes drivers could take to avoid the toll may impact local traffic and roadways.
-When studies are completed in Spring 2021, we will present our findings for public review and comment in a virtual public meeting.
-During the meeting, the team will also share project details, such as engineering design, environmental impacts, construction schedule and maintenance and protection of traffic during construction.
+The findings of these studies were presented for public review and comment in a virtual online public meeting and an in-person open house public meeting.
+During the meetings, PennDOT shared a project overview, explained the project purpose and need, project design, proposed funding, traffic studies, environmental studies, comment process, and next steps.

 The project is currently in final design.
 Construction is anticipated to begin between 2023 and 2025.
 During the meeting, the team will also share project details, such as engineering design, environmental impacts, construction schedule and maintenance and protection of traffic during construction.